yaoweihu/yaoweihu.github.io/_pages/about.md

 <strong>About Me</strong>: I am a Ph.D. candidate from the CSCE department at  <a href="https://www.uark.edu">University of Arkansas</a>, advised by <a href="http://www.csce.uark.edu/~lz006/">Prof. Lu Zhang</a>.
 Previously, I obtained my M.S. and B.ENG. from the college of computer at <a href="https://en.scu.edu.cn">Sichuan University</a> in China.

 <strong>Research Interest</strong>: Currently, my research primarily focuses on fair machine learning and causal inference.
 Specifically, I propose various fairness algorithms to achieve long-term fairness in sequential decision-making.
 My interests also include generative models, reinforcement learning, and natural language processing.

+Now I am looking for an internship or a full-time job.
+If you can provide any information, please feel free to contact me.